UKForeignOffice/emergency-alerts-messaging-prototype/README.md

 ## Using the API locally

-To use WhatsApp, register your phone number by following these [instructions](https://docs.google.com/document/d/1SakVPPP8Yt8fLPSPj4t6j5ucW6ENL6x0/edit#heading=h.du842k3jz8je).
+To use WhatsApp or Viber, register your phone number by following these [instructions](https://docs.google.com/document/d/1SakVPPP8Yt8fLPSPj4t6j5ucW6ENL6x0/edit#heading=h.du842k3jz8je).

 You can use Postman to send requests to
 Load `./postman_collection.json` into Postman, to send requests to localhost.